Los Altos Dental Emergency – Abscess

 A dental abscess is an area of infection around a tooth or its surrounding gum tissue.
 The abscess may be caused by caries or decay that has inflamed the inner pulp of the tooth.
 This is a periapical abscess.
 This type of abscess may be prevented or identified early with periodic dental radiographs and examinations.
 A periapical abscess may be treated near Los Altos with root canal therapy when there is sufficient bone surrounding the tooth and enough remaining healthy tooth structure to restore.
 A crown, most likely, will be recommended following the root canal procedure.
 Gold, ceramic, and porcelain fused to metal are common types of dental crowns.
 Most crowns can be completed in two dental appointments.

 If the decay has extended to an area that is difficult to restore, an extraction may be necessary.
-A Los Altos area dentist can extract a non-restorable tooth and replace it with a removable partial denture, a fixed bridge, or an implant.
+A Los Altos area dentist can extract a non-restorable tooth to relief the patient’s tooth pain and replace it with a removable partial denture, a fixed bridge, or an implant.
 The available options for your situation and the pros and cons of each option will be discussed with you during your dental emergency visit.

 Another type of dental abscess is a periodontal abscess.
 Periodontal disease is to blame for this type of infection.
 A deep cleaning called scaling and root planing (SRP) or gum surgery is the treatment for a periodontal abscess.
 A periodontal abscess may be prevented with good oral hygiene home care and professional cleanings.
 Professional cleanings may be recommended every three, four, or six months depending on the patients’ periodontal health.